Kyiv-Pechersk Lavra

 One of the most important books was the Akathist printed in 1738.
 Akathist was a prayer book, dedicated to Saint Nicholas the Wonderworker.
 Another Akathist was dedicated to him later, in 1783.
 Both are beautifully illustrated and decorated.

 Lavra employed some of the most talented and educated men of the time.
 So, all the books printed there were beautifully done.
-The 18th century and the period after the fire was extremely fruitful.
+The 18th century and the period after the fire were extremely fruitful.
 Everyone involved put extra effort into producing some of the best works done in history.
 Some of the more important works of the period include the Holy Evangelion from 1754 and the Pravoslavno Ispovedanie from 1764.

 Feel free to check out the books printed in Lavra from our collection.